g4s/ellipsis-git/README.md

 # ellipsis-git
-ellipsis package for configure git
+[ellipsis](https://github.com/ellipsis/ellipsis)-git is a small ellipsis config plugin, which will manage your git config.